-Certain countries within the European Economic Area.
-This report has been approved for publication in the United Kingdom by BNP Paribas London Branch.
+Certain countries within the European Europian Action on the United Kingdom by BNP Paribas London Branch.
 BNP Paribas London Branch is authorised and supervised by the Autorité de Contrôle Prudentiel and authorised and subject to limited regulation by the Financial Services Authority.
-Details of the extent of our authorisation and regulation by the Financial Services Authority are which the form us on request. available from us on request.
+Details of the extent of our authorisation and regulation by the Financial Services Authority are suitable from us on request. available from us on request.